Student Responsibility and Academic Integrity

 Academic Probation: All SUNY Cortland students with a cumulative grade point average between 1.01 and 1.99 will be placed on academic probation.
 They will receive a notice of academic probation from the associate dean of their school along with an academic contract notifying them of the semester grade point average needed to regain good academic standing of 2.00 cumulative grade point average, limiting their course load to no more than 15 credit hours and providing other recommendations.
 Students on academic probation will be advised to curtail any activity which is detrimental to regaining good academic standing, such as on and off-campus employment, fraternity/sorority, resident assistant activities.

 Academic Suspension Automatic: Students whose semester grade point average is less than 1.01 and whose cumulative grade point average is below 2.0 will be automatically suspended.
 First-semester freshmen and first-semester transfer students with a cumulative grade point average of less than 1.01 will be automatically suspended but will be eligible for expedited appeal through their respective associate dean.
 Those students reinstated following expedited appeal of suspension will be placed on academic probation with an academic contract.
-They must meet expectations outlined above for students on probation.
+They must meet the expectations outlined above for students on probation.

 Academic Suspension Regular: Students who fail to meet their academic contract will be subject to academic suspension.
 Suspension mandates a minimum of two semesters away from campus (summer coursework may be counted toward meeting one semester of the two semester requirement).
 During that time, students are required to take full-time coursework at another accredited college earning an overall 2.75 or higher grade point average, or be employed full time with an excellent employment record, or have an honorable record of military service.